 The role that parents play in the cyber-safety education of their children cannot be understated.
 (Joint Select Committee on Cyber-Safety [JSCCS], 2011a, p.
 277)

 Internet use has become virtually universal among Australian adolescents.
-In the 12 months prior to April 2012, 96% of 9-11 year olds and 98% of 12-14 year olds used the Internet at home or school, and use increases with age (Australian Bureau of Statistics [ABS], 2012).
-Alongside this is a growing recognition that Australia's long-term social and economic prosperity will increasingly rely on professionals with high-quality skills in the use of technology, as outlined in the National Digital Economy Strategy (Department of Broadband, Communications & the Digital Economy, 2011).1 As such, technological competence will be crucial for the children and adolescents of today, who are destined to become the next generation of professionals.
+In the 12 months prior to April 2009, 96% of 12-14 year olds used the Internet at home or school and use increases with age (Australian Bureau of Statistics [ABS], 2009).
+Alongside this is a growing recognition that Australia's long-term social and economic prosperity will increasingly rely on professionals with high quality skills in the use of technology, as outlined in the National Digital Economy Strategy (Department of Broadband, Communications & the Digital Economy, 2011).1 As such, technological competence will be crucial for the children and adolescents of today, as the next generation of professionals.

 Young people are exposed to an increasingly open and collaborative online social culture, which allows them to access information and maintain friendships and relationships with family.
 There are also substantial educational and social benefits associated with engagement in online activities, such as creative content production, dissemination and consumption (Collin, Rahilly, Richardson, & Third, 2011).
-At this age, however, young people are at a dynamic stage of development in which risk-taking behaviours and immature decision-making capacities can lead to negative outcomes (Viner, 2005).
+Young people are, however, at a dynamic stage of development in which risk-taking behaviours and immature decision making capacities can lead to negative outcomes (Viner, 2005).
 This is evident in the growing recognition and consequences of cyberbullying.

-Parents' involvement in the safe use of technology starts from a child's first use, and they are a critical part of ensuring their teenage children's responsible and safe use of online services as part of a whole-of-community response to cyberbullying.
-This paper outlines definitions and statistics related to cyberbullying, differences between cyberbullying and "offline" bullying,2 and parents' roles and involvement in preventing and responding to cyberbullying incidents.
-The aim of the paper is to inform practitioners and other professionals of ways in which to help parents clarify their roles, and provide them with the tools to help their teenage children engage in responsible online behaviour.
+Parents' involvement in safe use of technology starts from a child's first use, and they are a critical part of ensuring their teenage children's responsible and safe use of online services as part of a whole-of-community response to cyberbullying.
+This paper outlines definitions and statistics related to cyberbullying, differences between cyberbullying and offline bullying, and parents' roles and involvement in preventing and responding to cyberbullying incidents.
+The aim of the paper is to inform practitioners and other professionals of ways to help parents clarify their roles, and provide them with the tools to help their teenage children engage in responsible online behaviour.

 Definitions and characteristics of cyberbullying

-- power differential, repetition of behaviour and intent to harm (Spears, Slee, Owens, & Johnson, 2008) - if two people of a similar status fight online, it is more likely to be "cyberfighting" (McGrath, 2009; Spears et al., 2008); and
+- Power differential, repetition of behaviour and intent to harm (Spears, Slee, Owens, & Johnson, 2008).
+If two people of a similar status fight online, it is more likely to be "cyberfighting" (McGrath, 2009; Spears et al., 2008).

 Differences between the two types of bullying include:

-- cyberbullying is more likely experienced outside of school, whereas offline bullying is more likely to be experienced in school (Smith et al., 2008);
+- Cyberbullying is more likely experienced outside of school, where offline bullying is more likely to be experienced in school (Smith, Mahdavi, Carvahlo, Fisher, Russell, & Tippett, 2008).

-- younger students experience offline bullying more frequently than older students (Pellegrini & Long, 2002), but cyberbullying tends to be more common in the later years of high school (Cross et al., 2009);
+- Younger students experience offline bullying more frequently than older students (Pellegrini & Long, 2002), but cyberbullying tends to be more common in the later years of high school (Cross, Shaw, Hearn, Epstein, Monks, Lester, & Thomas, 2009).

-- cyberbullying is perceived as being anonymous, which may reduce empathy (O'Brien & Moules, 2010); in reality, however, young people are most likely to be cyberbullied by people they already know (Willard, 2011).
-The Joint Select Committee report suggested that the anonymity associated with cyberbullying is fast becoming a fallacy, as many young people who bully online also bully offline (JSCCS, 2011a); and
+- Cyberbullying is perceived as anonymous, which may work to reduce the empathy felt by the young person who is engaging in bullying behaviour towards his/her targets (O'Brien & Moules, 2010).
+In reality, however, young people are most likely to be cyberbullied by people they already know (Willard, 2011).
+The Joint Select Committee report suggested that the anonymity associated with cyberbullying is fast becoming a fallacy, as most young people who bully online also bully offline (JSCCS, 2011a).

-- young people who experience cyberbullying are less able to easily defend themselves (Smith et al., 2008) or escape from cyberbullying (O'Brien & Moules, 2010), particularly as there is a large number of potential supporters of online bullying (Cross et al., 2009).
+- Young people who experience cyberbullying are less able to easily defend themselves (Smith et al., 2008) or escape from cyberbullying (O'Brien & Moules, 2010), particularly as there is an infinite number of potential supporters of online bullying (Cross et al., 2009).

 There is often a transference and continuation of cyberbullying behaviours from home to school or vice versa, with some suggestion that more students experienced cyberbullying outside of school than in school hours (Smith et al., 2008).
-Spears et al. (2008) described this as "cyclical" bullying, where location but also type of bullying (offline/online) may change over time.
-This "24/7" nature of cyberbullying highlights the importance of parental involvement, in partnership with schools, in preventing and addressing cyberbullying.
+Spears et al. (2008) described this as "cyclical" bullying, where not only the location but also the type of bullying (offline/online) may change over time.
+This 24/7 nature of cyberbullying highlights the importance of parental involvement in preventing and addressing cyberbullying in partnership with schools and possibly other youth-focused organisations.

 The prevalence of cyberbullying is difficult to establish.
-Statistics vary considerably across studies due to the differences in the way in which cyberbullying is defined, the age of study participants, the reluctance of children to disclose either perpetrating or being the victim of cyberbullying, the use of different measures of cyberbullying and the study timeframes.
+Statistics vary considerably across studies due to the differences in the way that cyberbullying is defined, the age of study participants, the use of different measures of cyberbullying and the study timeframes.

-With this in mind, estimates of cyberbullying from Australian data range from 7% to 20%.
-Findings from Australian studies on cyberbullying include:
+With this in mind, estimates from Australian data suggest that:

-- one in five Australian teenagers aged 12-17 years received hateful messages via their mobile phone or through an Internet-based medium during the current school year (Lodge & Frydenberg, 2007); and
+- One in five Australian teenagers aged 12-17 years received hateful messages via their mobile phone or through an Internet-based medium during the current school year (Lodge & Frydenberg, 2007).

-- European research indicates similar statistics, with 13% of young people aged 9-16 years in one study reporting having received a hurtful or nasty online message within a 12-month period (Green, Brady, Olafsson, Hartley, & Lumby, 2011).
-European comparisons suggest that bullying online is more common in countries in which offline bullying is also more common, as opposed to where the Internet is more established.
+European research indicates similar statistics, with 13% of young people aged 9-16 years reporting having received a hurtful or nasty online message within a 12-month period (Green, Brady, Olafsson, Hartley, & Lumby, 2011).
+European comparisons suggest that bullying online is more common in countries in which "offline" bullying is more common, as opposed to where the Internet is more established.
 This supports the notion that online bullying is a new form of an old problem rather than a product of the technology itself.

 Is cyberbullying more or less harmful than offline bullying?